 The Cousteau Connection Jacques-Yves Cousteau was the Aqua-Lung co-inventor and a diving legend in his own time.
 He liked the DOXA SUB concept so much he negotiated an exclusive distributorship for his US Divers company.
 The orange dial became a familiar sight on “Calypso” diver wrists from 1968, accompanying millions of TV viewers on weekly missions to explore “The Undersea World of Jacques Cousteau” – a touchstone for underwater documentaries still today.

 The SUB concept, perfected: Conquistador.
-In 1969, Urs and his team conquered the final frontier in a joint development with Rolex: The SUB 300T Conquistador was the first diving watch to feature a helium release valve (HRV).
+In 1968, Urs and his team conquered the final frontier: The SUB 300T Conquistador was the first diving watch to feature a helium release valve (HRV).
 Divers inhale an air-helium-hydrogen mix when they use a decompression chamber.
 Previously, the helium molecules in this decompression mix penetrated watch case seals and a sudden pressure differential caused the crystal to explode.
 The HRV let the helium out while preventing water ingress.
 The Conquistador is one of the most sought-after vintage diver’s watches ever.